enwinn/example-basic/README.md

 # Example Basic

-This repository has a few commits on master by three different coders, providing a basic commit structure for learning exploring Git commands.
+This repository has a few commits on master and other feature branches by three different coders, providing a basic commit structure for learning exploring Git commands.

 ## Usage